 1-1/2 cups undiluted evaporated milk (can use cream)

 1 teaspoon cinnamon

 2 well-beaten eggs

 3 medium delicata squash (I used some I picked at Healthy City Youth Farm in the Intervale!)

-2. Halve and bake delicata squash face down in 1/2 in. of water at 350 degrees F until soft.
+2. Halve and bake delicata squash face down in 1/2 inch of water at 350 degrees F until soft.
 Let cool.
-When cool enough to handle, measure 2 c. and blend until smooth.
+When cool enough to handle, measure 2 cups and blend until smooth.